Mudslinger (bull)

 Mudslinger #790 (1997–2012) was an American bucking bull.
-He was the 2006 Professional Bull Riders (PBR) World Champion Bull.
+He was the 2006 PBR World Champion Bull.
 He began his bucking career at age three.
 His owners retired him after the 2006 season ended, while he was still in his peak.
 He died in 2012 when he was almost 15 years old.
 His owners buried him on their ranch.
 In 2017, the PBR honored him with the Brand of Honor.

 In 2023, Mudslinger was ranked No. 8 on the list of the top 30 bulls in PBR history.

 Background

 Mudslinger was born in 1997 and raised on the Rockin P Ranch in Ardmore, Oklahoma, owned by D&H Cattle Company.
 D&H Cattle Company is owned and operated by Dillon Page and his son, H.D.
 Page.
 They are one of the largest stock contractors in the bucking bull business.
 They run their bulls in both the PBR and Professional Rodeo Cowboys Association (PRCA) circuits.
 They can claim a few world champions.
 Mudslinger was a Brangus cross.
 He was a dark brown brindle.
 He weighed 1580 lb.
 He had large horns that pointed upwards diagonally.

 Mudslinger can claim all Page cows for his breeding.
 His paternal grandsire was Super Dave.
 His maternal grandsire was Broke Back V. At that time, it was not common to name the maternal side.
 His sire was Page 01, and his dam was Page 590-228.
 His maternal granddam and paternal granddam are referred to as "Page Breeding."